 - Psoriasis.
 This is a condition where there is inflammation of the skin.

 - Eczema.
 This is sometimes called dermatitis and also involves inflammation of the skin.
+It may be caused by an allergy and is then called atopic dermatitis/eczema.
+This may happen in response to some plants - eg, poison oak or ivy.

 - Seborrhoeic dermatitis (in adults).
 This is a type of skin rash sometimes called seborrhoeic eczema.
 In babies it is known as cradle cap.